oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-wdt-model.md

 path where you stored the Quick Start directory when downloading the code.

 When selecting the application to use, make sure to select the proper application based on the target WebLogic Server version you intend to use.
-Choose based on the following
+Choose based on the following:

-- `$QS_HOME/app/target/todo.war`: Choose this todo.war file for WebLogic Server versions 12.2.1.4 through 14.1.2.0
+- `$QS_HOME/app/target/todo.war`: Choose this todo.war file for WebLogic Server versions 14.1.1.0 or 14.1.2.0
 - `$QS_HOME/app-jakarta/target/todo.war`: Choose this todo.war for WebLogic Server version 15.1.1.0 or newer

+Note that while the sample application can run on WebLogic Server 12.2.1.4, you will need to change the `$QS_HOME/app/src/main/webapp/WEB-INF/web.xml` deployment descriptor to point to the Java EE 7 Web Application 3.1 specification and rebuild the binary by running `mvn clean package` in the `$QS_HOME/app` directory.

 When selecting the Source Path using the file chooser, make sure to choose the `Add this file to the archive file` option on the `Source Path Location` dialog that follows the file chooser.
 Note that after doing this, the `Source Path` value